mfundo02/cross-matching/srl2/index.rst

 - The cutouts are saved for further processing.

 ### 6. Generating Contour plots and overplotting the plot on top of the 'optical image'
-- A set of optical plot is queried using Vizier using the dataframe and the coordinates of the optical catalog that was generated in the crossmatching stage
+- A set of optical plots are queried using Vizier using the dataframe and the coordinates of the optical catalog that was generated in the crossmatching stage
-- Once the image is generated the contour levels are calculated and they are overplotted onto the optical image to show the radio emissions captured using the MeerKLASS survey
+- Once the image is generated the contour levels are calculated using the radio FITS images and they are overplotted onto the optical image to illustrate the radio emissions captured the MeerKLASS (radio) survey

 ## Output Files
-- `closest_matches_df1.txt`: Filtered match lists with the infomation about the crossmatched source, containing infomation offered by both catalogs.
+- `closest_matches_df1.txt`: Filtered match lists with the infomation about the crossmatched sources, containing infomation offered by both catalogs.
-- FITS cutout files for selected sources from the radio images which can be found in the 'MeeKlASS_cutouts' folder.
+- FITS cutout files for selected sources from the radio images which can be found in the 'MeeKlASS_fits_cutouts' folder.
 - Cutouts images of the sources from from the optical survey centred around the specific sources with the 'radio contours' that represent the radio emission caputured in MeerKLASS survey, super-plotted onto the source.
 The imagescan be found the directory named './image_overlay'.

 ## Usage

-Make sure the required FITS and CSV files are in the working directory.
+The pipeline can be run in the 'run,ipynb'script.
+Make sure the required FITS, the function.py, parameter.ini, and CSV files are in the working directory.
+The parameters can be configured in the 'parameter.ini' file -

 ## Notes
 - Adjust the cutout size in the `cutout()` function if necessary.